-KidsCanSucceed is a premium specialist learning support service for schools and families of children primarily aged 4-13.
+KidsCanSucceed is a specialist learning support service for schools, tutors and families of children primarily aged 3-9 ( There is a wider age range in Malaysia).

 Based in the U.K., services are provided internationally and currently in the following locations: